tjoyner/ofvioletsandlicorice/chapter16.md

 Daniel shook his head.
 Tell that to those who are trying to make a Barolo or a Barbaresco, a Brunello, a proper Chianti, or a Burgundy or Bordeaux.
 If you don't have that land there, under the grape clusters and the firmly planted roots, they remain copies, imitations: wines for simple palates that drink the names and the labels.

 Maria followed their discussion, but Nicole was bored, touching the arm of her friend to pull her into another conversation.
-So Daniel paused and turned toward Nicole and asked, "Nicole, have I ever asked you if you like wine?"
+So Daniel paused, turned toward Nicole and asked, "Nicole, have I ever asked you if you like wine?"
 <!-- Page 125 -->

 The question came to him without thinking, and after saying it Daniel reflected that it was exactly so, that he'd never asked her if she liked wine, and not because he hadn't had the the time or the occasion, but because he took it for granted, he saw that she drank it in moderation, and to him that was good, better wine than all the rest.